sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

     parent: observe-schedule
 ---

+**COMMERCIAL FEATURE**: Access business service monitoring (BSM) in the packaged Sensu Go distribution.
+For more information, see [Get started with commercial features][6].
 Sensu's business service monitoring (BSM) provides high-level visibility into the current health of any number of your business services.
 Use BSM to monitor every component in your system with a top-down approach that produces meaningful alerts, prevents alert fatigue, and helps you focus on your core business services.